m7medVision/SecTools-Installer/README.md

 # SecTools Installer

-This is a simple powershell script that can install most important tools for cyber security researcher.
+This is a simple powershell script that can install most important tools for cyber security researcher. <br>
+You should run this script as an administrator.

 ### Tools
 ------------